 Living in sheltered housing

-Generally when you live in sheltered housing you get a Housing Costs Element included in your Universal Credit award to help you pay your rent.
+Generally when you are working age and live in sheltered housing you get a Housing Costs Element included in your Universal Credit award to help you pay your rent.

 Sometimes, some sheltered housing tenants – even though they are getting (or making a new claim for Universal Credit) need to claim Housing Benefit for help with their rent instead.